Dump truck seriously injures man, 71, in Capitol Hill

 The incident occurred in the 1200 block of East Pine Street around 6 p.m., the Seattle Fire Department tweeted.

 The man was on the sidewalk when he was hit by the a flatbed trailer that was attached to the truck, Seattle Fire spokeswoman Kristin Tinsley said in an email.
-He was taken to Harborview Medical Center in serious condition, Tinsley said, but no further information about the victim was immediately available.
+He was taken to Harborview Medical Center in serious condition, Tinsley said.

 The back of the flatbed trailer also crashed into the window of a nearby building, but it appears the damage was only superficial, Tinsley said.